 Tutors and demonstrators as well as academics and researchers in the Faculty of Science are also happy to chat to you and can offer some wonderful insights on opportunities available to you (as well as tips on preparing for assessments and exams!).

-Two SLAM lunches are held during Semester 1 (week 2 and week 4), and one is held during Semester 2 (week 2).
-The lunches are held in the Science Outreach Centre, Level 1, Carslaw Building.
+Two SLAM lunches are held during Semester 1 (week 2 and week 4), in the Science Outreach Centre, Level 1, Carslaw Building.

 Following the lunches, senior students will keep in touch with you and let you know about barbeques and events happening around campus.